$\delta N$ formalism with gradient interactions: Introduction

 The applicability of the SUA, and consequently the standard $\delta N$ formalism, is rooted in the assumption that spatial gradients can be safely neglected.
 Because of this, initial conditions for the separate universes are typically set several $e$-folds after Hubble crossing, allowing time for the decaying modes and gradient terms to vanish or when the modes are assumed to behave classically.
 It seems that working sufficiently far from the horizon crossing scale is a safe choice for matching with perturbation theory evolution.
 However, the results achieved by this approach are known to fail in several well‑motivated scenarios relevant to PBH formation.
 These include inflationary models featuring sudden or smooth transitions to an Ultra-Slow-Roll (USR) phase~\cite{jackson2024separate, briaud2025stochastic}.
 In such regimes, the rapid deceleration of the inflaton field can lead to the growth of non-adiabatic pressure perturbations and the persistence of super-Hubble gradient interactions.
 This results in the non-conservation of $\mathcal{R}$ on superhorizon scales, thereby invalidating the predictions of the standard $\delta N$ formalism over a finite range of super‑Hubble scales around the transition.

 Recently, significant progress has been made in addressing the inherent limitations of the SUA.
 The authors of \cite{jackson2024separate} show that the full evolution in the super-Hubble regime can be constructed by matching fluctuations in the homogeneous field to the mode functions at (or shortly after) horizon crossing, provided that $k^2$ corrections are included at the matching scale.
 Although this approach goes beyond the SUA, it remains restricted to linear order in perturbation theory.
 In another approach, which allows for nonlinearities, it has been shown that the leading adiabatic gradient correction, of order $\mathcal{O}(k^2)$, can be encoded in the spatial curvature of each locally homogeneous FLRW slice~\cite{artigas2025extended}.
 In this approach, gradient interactions are applied only to the energy constraint.
-Motivated by these developments, we propose a distinct framework to incorporate gradient corrections at all orders into the dynamics of superhorizon modes.
-We demonstrate that the full impact of spatial gradients can be systematically captured by introducing an effective source term into the background Klein-Gordon equation.
-This technique is powerful as it enables accurate tracking of cosmological dynamics from the moment of horizon exit all the way to the end of inflation, without discarding the gradient information.